sofiamatulis/pixlee-instagram/README.md

    <br>Features that were added:

-  * Search through Instagram's photos by hashtag and date (the default is Ice cream)
+  * Search through Instagram's photos by hashtag and date

   * A user is able to create an account and login